ml-unito/PartitionedLS-experiments-2/README.md

 # To install

-Clone this project as usual, then initialize the TLLR submodule using:
+Clone this project as usual, then initialize the PartitionedLS submodule using:

 ```bash
 git submodule init